zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/embd-python/embd-python.md

     ![Image alt text](images/list_script.png "List scripts available to the current user")

-3. Run the following script to load the named function into the Python engine for use as a typical Python function using  `oml.script.load`.
+3. Run the following script to load the named function `MyLM_function` into the Python engine for use as a typical Python function using  `oml.script.load`.
     ```
     %python